Bourkekev/ms4-power-fitness-gym/README.md

  - Allow products to be tagged within multiple categories.
  - Generate thumbnail images for use in shopping bag to prevent loading full size images.
+ - When a user is reviewing, allow them to rate product by a number of stars, and average all the stars on a product for overall rating.
+ - Add a wysiwyg editor (like summernote) for news posts and product descriptions.
+ - Send users who start a topic notifications of a reply.
+ - Make it so only users with an active membership can post messages on the community board.

 ## Testing and Issues